GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 So the DataType metaclass defines the following attributes to stisfy these requirements:

 * *title: string* - A unique name for the defined data type (e.g. 'string')
-* *description: string | LanguageValue[]* - A human readable description of the data type for documentation purposes.
+* *description: MultilanguageText[]* - A human readable description of the data type for documentation purposes.
 * *type* - A formal definition of the used base type.
 The allowed types are:
   * string
   * integer